Get the Tata Capital App to apply for Loans & manage your account. Download Now

 SCF brings about financial inclusion

 SCF has existed for decades, but access to real-time data like bank statements, GST, and e-invoices has streamlined the end-to-end process with digital integration and technological advancements.
-Digitisation has improved the efficiency of the entire process and reduced the cost of supply chain finance.
+Digitisation has improved the efficiency of the entire process and reduced the cost of supply chain finance in India.

 With supply chain financing, MSMEs have easy access to finance at a lower cost, reducing their dependence on informal funding sources.
 It is a straightforward process with minimal documentation and allows borrowers to get funding at better terms from formal financial institutions.